Freedom of Information and Protection of Privacy Act (Manitoba): History

 In 1988, the Freedom of Information Act gave Manitoba its first access-to-government-information legislation.
 It provided for access by members of the public to records held by the Government of Manitoba and government agencies, with certain exemptions.
 The Act provided limited protection for personal information by treating third-party personal information as an exemption to disclosure.
 However, it was an access to information statute only; it did not protect all personal information that was collected, used, and disclosed by the government.
-Moreover, the access rights provided in this Act were limited to only those records held by the Manitoba's government departments and Crown agencies, but did not apply to other public bodies in the province, such as municipalities, public schools, regional health authorities, etc.
+Moreover, the access rights provided in this Act were limited to only those records held by Manitoba's government departments and Crown agencies, but did not apply to other public bodies in the province, such as municipalities, public schools, regional health authorities, etc.

 Following public consultation and substantial research on similar legislation in other jurisdictions, the Freedom of Information and Protection of Privacy Act (FIPPA) was drafted.
 In May 1996, a discussion paper titled "Access to Information and Privacy Protection for Manitoba" was distributed.
 The public was invited to respond to the paper, as they did: many individuals, organizations, and government departments made oral and written submissions about new access and privacy legislation.
 On 4 June 1997, FIPPA was introduced in the Manitoba Legislature by the Minister of Culture, Heritage and Citizenship, and was passed on June 27 that year.
 It was proclaimed in effect with respect to provincial government departments and government agencies on 4 May 1998, and for the City of Winnipeg on August 31.

-A couple years later, on 3 April 2000, FIPPA was extended to other local public bodies, such as school divisions, other municipalities, regional health authorities, etc.
+A couple of years later, on 3 April 2000, FIPPA was extended to other local public bodies, such as school divisions, other municipalities, regional health authorities, etc.

 On 1 May 2008, the Minister of Culture, Heritage and Tourism tabled Bill 31, The Freedom of Information and Protection of Privacy Amendment Act, which was passed on 9 October 2008.

 This Act amends certain provisions of FIPPA and is in effect as of January 1, 2011.